troublecatstudios/noir/docs/reference/Noir/Randomness/MersenneTwister.md

 ### `.ctor()`
 <!-- tc:scope public -->
 <!-- tc:version 1.0.0 -->
-Initializes a new instance of the <see cref="T:SharpTwister.MersenneTwister"></see> class, using a time-dependent default seed value.
+Initializes a new instance of the [SharpTwister.MersenneTwister]() class, using a time-dependent default seed value.

 ```csharp